HarryVid/HarryVid/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome to My GitHub! 👋

-## Hi there!
+## Helloo there!
 I'm Vidharth 🌟

 "I aspire to work at the intersection of Research \& Development, leveraging state-of-the-art AI research to develop high quality solutions for real world problems while engineering practical applications and upholding the highest standards of AI ethics."